 Developmental Genotype-Tissue Expression (dGTEx)

-The goal of the dGTEx initiative is to establish a resource database and associated tissue bank to study gene expression patterns in multiple reference tissues during human developmental stages, building upon the recently completed Genotype-Tissue Expression (GTEx) project.
+The goal of the dGTEx initiative is to establish a resource database and associated tissue bank to study gene expression patterns in multiple reference tissues during human developmental stages, building upon the completed Genotype-Tissue Expression (GTEx) project.

 Please refer to the links below to find more information about the concept and discussion during NHGRI’s February 2020 Council.